grace-mao23/CMafia/README.md

 What comes next is the day phase.
 Here, the person who died gets announced to everyone.
 Then, everybody has a chance to say one statement about who they think the murderer is.
 Those statements get displayed to everyone, and then they will get a chance to vote.
 Unfortunately, that has not been implemented yet, but the code is there, just uncommented.

 And unfortunately, the game can only last one cycle.
 The game breaks after the second night and we don't know why.
 Sorry :(.
 Our code simply doesn't like us.
+The read function simply doesn't know how to block??